- Assessing your camp oven

 Estimated Cost: 10 AUD

 Watch the video!

 Frequently asked questions

 Now you can ask this question to multiple people and they will all tell you something different.
 It all comes down to personal preference but just remember that the oil has to be one you would use for cooking.
 I prefer to use vegetable oil.

 Do I need to season a brand-new camp oven?

 No. Generally, when you buy a factory pre-seasoned camp oven they are ready to use straight out of the box.
 However, I do recommend following my “Preparing a brand new camp oven for first use” guide.

 What is Cast Iron Seasoning?

-Seasoning is just process of baking cooking oil onto the surface of the camp oven, It helps prevent rust and also gives your camp oven natural non-stick like cooking surface.
+Short Answer: Seasoning is just the process of baking cooking oil onto the surface of the camp oven, It helps prevent rust and also gives your camp oven a natural non-stick-like cooking surface.
 Need to season a camp oven? follow my “How to season a camp oven” guide.

 This will happen if way too much cooking oil is used to season your camp oven or possibly if you didn’t heat it for a long enough time.
 It may be fixed by heating it again.